 NF2 BioSolutions was founded in July 2018 with the goal of fighting back against NF2 and we won’t stop until we save our children and ourselves!
 We need you to volunteer your time and/or donate to advance research studies to the next phase.
-We are managed solely by volunteers so that all funds go towards accelerating NF2 research.
+Every dollar received in donations is carefully spent and put towards accelerating NF2 research.
 Check out our Board of Directors and Scientific Advisory Board.

 Contact Gil at email@example.com to volunteer or to learn more about us.